Frequently Asked Questions

 -

-Are you getting incoherent analog meter readings from your Cortex 360?
+Are you getting incoherent analog meter readings from your Davicom Cortex 360?

 The MIOP300 IO terminal block requires that the A- input is tied to ground for proper measurements.